Netbeheer-Nederland/gen-linkml-profile/README.md

 Commands:
-  children      Show all children for the class in a hierarchical view data-product  Process a single class as a data product docs          Generate a documentation table for the class names export        Export an OWL/XML output file. merge         Merge one or more schemas into the target schema
+  children      Show all children for the class in a hierarchical view docs          Generate a documentation table for the class names export        Export an OWL/XML output file. merge         Merge one or more schemas into the target schema